 Late Payment Legislation

 Late payment of invoices places a strain on cash flow, tying up working capital and restricting business growth.
 There is also a high risk that late payment will become bad debt and affect profitability.
-Despite the impact late and non-payment can have on a business, dealing with the situation remains a difficult challenge for most businesses.
+Despite the impact late and non-payment can have on a business, dealing with the situation remains a difficult challenge for most.
+Inflation doesn’t just affect consumer goods.
+It has been battering SMEs alongside increased debt levels.
+The SBI found 78% of SMEs surveyed said the cost of doing business is rising.
+Highest levels of inflation are being witnessed in business overheads, fuel and utilities.
+Due to higher employment levels and a shortage of candidates to fill vacancies, salaries are rising.
+As a consequence, the cost of chasing invoices is also increasing.

-The UK was one of the first countries in the EU to recognise that the problems associated with commercial late payment and bad debt were having a negative impact on the whole economy as more and more businesses were forced to close and more people became unemployed.
-The Government first introduced legislation to help combat the problem in 1998 when The Late Payment of Commercial Debts Act came in to force.
+The UK was one of the first countries in Europe to recognise that the problems associated with commercial late payment and bad debt were having a negative impact on the whole economy.
+As more and more businesses were forced to close due to bad debt, increasing numbers of people were being made redundant.
+The Government first introduced legislation to help combat the problem in 1998 when The Late Payment of Commercial Debts Act came into force.

-For the first time this legislation allowed businesses a statutory right to charge each other interest on the late payment of commercial debt.
-The Government and EU have continued in their efforts to promote a culture of prompt payment and have amended the legislation several times since 1998 including a provision that allows businesses to claim fixed amounts of compensation from the debtor.
-The most significant amendment came in 2013 when a provision was introduced to allow the recovery costs of a third party, such as Advocate to be claimed from the debtor.
+For the first time legislation allowed businesses a statutory right to charge each other interest on the late payment of commercial debt.
+It was originally designed to be used by small businesses against larger businesses.
+The statutory interest rate of 8% above Bank of England base rate enables businesses to offset the cost of bank borrowings.
+Scope has since been expanded to include all businesses including public sector organisations.
+Since 1998 all UK governments have continued to promote a culture of prompt payment and made amendments to the legislation, for example there is now a provision that allows businesses to claim fixed amounts of compensation from the debtor.
+The most significant amendment came in 2013 when a provision was introduced to allow the recovery costs of a third party, such as Advocate to be reclaimed from the debtor.

 The Late Payment of Commercial Debts Act

 Late payment legislation applies only to commercial, business to business debt.
 Both parties should be a business, commercial entity or public sector organisation.
-Businesses do not have to be limited and include self-employed persons.
+Businesses do not have to be limited companies, with the definition including sole traders, the self-employed, partnerships and charities.
 The legislation does not cover monies owed to a business by consumers.

 Defining Late Payment